PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 LayoutState wiring, and the captured BatchMatMul affine-input successor.
 Commit and push only; do not create, reopen, or update a pull request.

+## Direct SA/PA MirrorPad result characterization checkpoint

+The SA/PA MirrorPad wrapper dispatches one indexed owner and returns the fixed one-counter dictionary `optimized_transpose_sa_pa_mirrorpad_nhwc_propagation_chains`.
+The owner prunes unused tensors and synchronizes LayoutState only when its rewrite count is positive, so the counter covers every owner mutation path.

+There are exactly two direct wrapper calls.
+The first is inside the `optimize_layout_transpose_chains` guard between pre-add/mean/attention recovery and reduced gate-layout recovery.
+The second follows `_post_cleanup_csp_attention_stats` and precedes `_post_sinet_batchmatmul_affine_input_stats`.
+Attention-gate/QDQ orchestration selects the owner module directly as a third, distinct form.

+A strict expected-failure contract selects `_layout_opt_sa_pa_mirrorpad_stats` and `_post_cleanup_sa_pa_mirrorpad_stats` for only the direct calls.
+It fixes the two-call count, model and live LayoutState arguments, one-key schema, positive-only pruning and layout sync, option guard, four boundaries, captured neighbors, and independent orchestration selection.

+At implementation, replace only the two raw direct expressions with assignments.
+Do not add a consumer or guard and do not change the wrapper, owner, schema, pruning, layout sync, orchestration selection, gate policy, surrounding calls, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- SA/PA result/schema semantics and indexed owner fixtures, gate-layout and attention-recovery orchestration, CSP and BatchMatMul boundaries, architecture, and pass-efficiency coverage:
+  `356 passed, 1 xfailed in 18.11s`

+The sole strict expected failure is the intentionally unimplemented two-result retention contract.
+Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## Earlier Split/Conv/Concat bridge result retention implementation checkpoint

 The terminal-QKV call now retains